agilosoftware/objeq/doc/Reference.md

 1) The first Step filters the Source Set to only those Items whose lastName property matches the String 'Beck'.
 It then produces an intermediate Result Set consisting of the elements stored by the addresses property.

-2) The second Step processes the intermediate Result Set and filters those items by a country property, resulting in a Result Set that must match the String 'Germany'.
+2) The second Step processes the intermediate Result Set and filters those Items by a country property, resulting in a Result Set that must match the String 'Germany'.

 ## Query Step
-A Query Step consists of three optional parts.
-The first is a Predicate that is used to filter your Source Set, the second is a Collator for ordering the results, and the third is a Selector for drilling into the filtered results.
+A Query Step consists of four optional parts.
+The first is a Predicate that is used to filter your Source Set, the second is a Collator for ordering the results, the third is a Selector for drilling into the filtered results, and the fourth is an Aggregator for processing the Working Set into a single result.
 The basic grammar for a Query is as follows:

     Predicate? ( Collator?
 Selector? | Selector?
-Collator? )
+Collator? ) Aggregator?

-Essentially the Predicate must come first, followed by an optional Collator and an optional Selector.
+Essentially the Predicate must come first, followed by an optional Collator, an optional Selector and an optional Aggregator.
 The order of the Collator and Selector is important because it determines whether or not the sorting is executed against the Selector results.

 For example, the following are *entirely* different Queries: